back to latest articles

 It took six months for the Bank of Jordan’s mobile banking app to go from a 2.8 to 4.7 star rating on Google Play.
 How?
 By teaming up with UXDA to create a comprehensive UX transformation.
 This changed the app dramatically for millions of customers, making Middle East banking more accessible and convenient than ever before.
 In a step-by-step UX case study, we guide you through this unique digital transformation that completely changed the way so many people view their banking.

-The Spring of a Digital Transformation in Middle East Banking
+Digital Transformation in Middle East Banking

-In the last couple of years, there's been a “spring” of a rapid Middle East banking digitalization in the region.
+In the last couple of years, there has been of a rapid Middle East banking digitalization in the region.
 Many huge and influential market players have launched new mobile banking apps for their retail customers.
 One such success story comes from our client, a well-known and respected Middle Eastern bank─the Bank of Jordan.
 Through a UX transformation, they have become one of the most dynamic pacesetters of the whole Middle Eastern banking digitalization.
 As the satisfaction rates of their clients have steadily grown since the launch of the new app, we are eager to share this victory story with our readers to demonstrate the huge impact user-centricity has on the success of digital banking.

 Problem: Frustration Caused by Complexity